Introduction to the North West Wilderness Weekend

-The North West Wilderness Weekend gives you the chance to walk the first 3 days of the Cape Wrath Trail, from Fort William to Kinloch Hourn.
+The North West Wilderness Weekend gives you the chance to walk the first 4 days of the Cape Wrath Trail, from Fort William to Kinloch Hourn.
 It is perhaps the most remote and wild section of the entire Cape Wrath Trail.
-Due to its extremely remote nature, one night of this weekend will be spent wild camping.
+Due to its extremely remote nature, two nights of this trek will be spent wild camping.
 Wild camping is camping away from all civilisation, so you will not even be on a camp site.
 Giving you the opportunity to really experience a part of Scotland that is otherwise inaccessible.
 Our North West Wilderness Weekend allows you to sample the incredible Cape Wrath Trail.

 - Walking along the beautiful Cona Glen, following the Cona River.